Save 40% when you buy the entire hair kit. See the kit

 Spironolactone.
 This once-daily pill won’t interfere with your hair care routine.
 It helps decrease testosterone levels in the blood and lessens its effect on the body (like hair loss).
 Healthcare providers prescribe spironolactone off-label to treat female pattern hair loss (female androgenic alopecia).

 Oral minoxidil.
 Studies have shown that low-dose oral minoxidil (OM) can be an effective treatment for numerous hair disorders, including female pattern hair loss (FPHL).
-Minoxidil requires the presence of an enzyme called follicular sulfotransferase, but not everyone has high enough levels of this enzyme in their hair follicles.
+Minoxidil requires the presence of an enzyme called follicular sulfotransferase, and the oral form requires less enzymatic activity to be effective.
 So while a topical treatment won’t work for those users, an oral form might be a good bet.

 Topical finasteride spray.
 Another topical solution to treat hair loss in women, this spray combines minoxidil with finasteride.
 It can be helpful for postmenopausal women experiencing hormonal hair loss due to the effects of dihydrotestosterone (DHT).